Rate Determining Step

 - Species in slow step appear in rate law

-- If slow step is first: rate law uses reactants directly
+- If slow step is first: Rate law uses reactants directly from the slow step

-- If slow step is later: may need pre-equilibrium approximation for intermediates
+- If slow step is later: May need pre-equilibrium approximation to express intermediates in terms of initial reactants

-- Fast steps after slow step don't affect rate law
+- Fast steps after RDS: Don't affect rate law but must occur for products to form